Things to Do in Bundaberg

 Bundaberg is home to the Largest Logger Head Turtle Rookery in the Southern Hemisphere.
 Every year hundreds of turtles make their way to Mon Repos Beach to lay their clutches of eggs.
 Queensland Parks and Wildlife Services offer Ranger Guided Tours from November to March for the opportunity to get up close and personal with these magnificent sea creatures.

-We have 2 Mon Repos Turtle Tour Packages Available.
 The Turtle Express Turtle Tour which includes coach transfers and the Mon Repos Turtle Ticket which does not include transfers and is based on first in best dressed.

 Home to Australia’s now world famous rum.
 Come and discover firsthand why we’re the most awarded rum distillery in the country.
 We’ll give you a hint it’s a combination of hard work, and loads of experience, which started way back in 1888.